EnneaLink/ennealink-be/README.md

       {"id":"1",
        "number":1,
        "name":"The Reformer",
-       "description":
-        "Ones are conscientious and ethical, with a strong sense of right and wrong… Well-organized, orderly, and fastidious, they try to mai ntain high standards, but can slip into being critical and perfectionistic.", "link":"https://www.enneagraminstitute.com/type-1"},
+       "description":"Ones are conscientious and ethical, with a strong sense of right and wrong… Well-organized, orderly, and fastidious, they try to mai ntain high standards, but can slip into being critical and perfectionistic.", "link":"https://www.enneagraminstitute.com/type-1"},
      "myersBrigg":
       {"id":"2",
        "typeOf":"ISFJ",
        "name":"The Defender",
-       "description":
-        "These people tend to be warm and unassuming in their own steady way.
+       "description":"These people tend to be warm and unassuming in their own steady way.
 They’re efficient and responsible, giving careful attention to practical details in their daily lives.",
        "link":"https://www.16personalities.com/isfj-personality"},
      "friends":